cert-manager/website/content/docs/faq/README.md

 <a id="alternative-certificate-chain" className="hidden-link"></a>

 cert-manager will retry a failed issuance except for a few rare edge cases where manual intervention is needed.

-If an issuance fails because of a temporary error, it will be retried again with a short exponential backoff (currently 5 seconds to 5 minutes).
-A temporary error is one that does not result in a failed `CertificateRequest`.

-If the issuance fails with an error that resulted in a failed `CertificateRequest`, it will be retried with a longer binary exponential backoff (1 hour to 32 hours) to avoid overwhelming external services.

-You can always trigger immediate renewal using the [`cmctl renew` command](../reference/cmctl.md#renew)
+We aim to retry after a short delay in case of ephemeral failures such as network connection errors and with a longer exponentially increasing delay after 'terminal' failures.

+You can observe that latest issuance has terminally failed if the `Certificate` has `Issuing` condition set to false and has `status.lastFailureTime` set.
+In this case the issuance will be retried after an exponentially increasing delay (1 to 32 hours) by creating a new `CertficateRequest`.
+You can trigger an immediate renewal using the [`cmctl renew` command](../reference/cmctl.md#renew).
+Terminal failures occur if the issuer sets the `CertificateRequest` to failed (for example if CA rejected the request due to a rate limit being reached) or invalid or if the `CertificateRequest` gets denied by an approver.

+Ephemeral failures result in the same `CertificateRequest` being re-synced after a short delay (up to 5 minutes).
+Typically they can only be observed in cert-manager controller logs.

+If it appears the issuance has got stuck and `cmctl renew` does not work, you can delete the latest `CertificateRequest`.
+This is mostly a harmless action (the worst that could happen is duplicate issuance if there was a potentially successful one in progress), but we do aim for this to not be part of user flow- do reach out if you think you have found a case where the flow could be improved.

 ### Is ECC (elliptic-curve cryptography) supported?